microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 Welcome to Challenge-10!

-In this challenge, you will practice reading from and writing to the FHIR service with a remote application called FhirBlaze.
+In this challenge, you will practice reading and writing data in the FHIR service with a remote application called FhirBlaze.

 ## Background